menu

 Being a small borough, Windsor does not have a public transit system used by locals to get to and from work.

-The citizens of Windsor are slightly less educated than the national average of 21.84% for the average city or town: 14.17% of adults in Windsor have a bachelor's degree or advanced degree
+The percentage of adults in Windsor with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.17% of adults in Windsor have a bachelor's degree or advanced degree.

 The per capita income in Windsor in 2022 was $21,411, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $85,644 for a family of four.
 However, Windsor contains both very wealthy and poor people as well.